VTuber

 -

-For best results, select the Custom colour option and copy over the hex code from the colour you chose in VTS.
+For best results, select the Custom colour option and copy over the exact hex code from the colour you chose in VTS.

 -